wayneeseguin/omni/examples/redaction/README.md

 # Redaction Example

-This example demonstrates FlexLog's comprehensive data redaction capabilities for secure logging.
+This example demonstrates Omni's comprehensive data redaction capabilities for secure logging.

 ## Overview

-FlexLog provides automatic redaction of sensitive data in log messages to prevent accidental exposure of credentials, personal information, and other sensitive data.
+Omni provides automatic redaction of sensitive data in log messages to prevent accidental exposure of credentials, personal information, and other sensitive data.
 This is crucial for:

 - **Security Compliance**: Meet security standards and regulations
 - **API Logging**: Safely log HTTP requests/responses without exposing tokens